Here I will describe the context of crime reporting on college campuses and where you can look for this institution for your student’s campus.

 - Violence Against Women Act (VAWA) offenses were included beginning in 2013 and include domestic violence, dating violence, and Stalking.

-- Arrests and Referrals for Disciplinary Action includes weapons law violations, drug abuse violations, and liquor law violations
+- Arrests and Referrals for Disciplinary Action include weapons law violations, drug abuse violations, and liquor law violations

 Newly reported crimes must be entered within the Crime Logs within two business days (unless it would jeopardize an ongoing police investigation).
 Each entry needs to include the nature, date, time, and general location of each crime, along with the disposition of the complaint if it is known.
 Data from these crime logs must be kept from the previous seven years.